lonelycode/tyk-io-site-content/v1.8/setup/installation.md

     weight = -300
 +++

-Getting started with tyk is a straightforward task - head on over to our downloads page and download the binary that is most appropriate for your distribution.
-Currently the builds ae available for Linux on amd64, i386 and ARM architectures.
-Only amd64 have been thoroughly tested.
+Getting started with Tyk is a straightforward task - head on over to our downloads page and download the binary that is most appropriate for your distribution.
+Currently builds are available for Linux on amd64, i386 and ARM architectures.
+Only amd64 has been thoroughly tested.

 ## Step 1: Download the binaries

 ### Redis
 Before anything will work, please install Redis - this can either be on the same system, or on another server.
 If you just want to try out Tyk, the quickest thing to do is just install Redis, instructions on how to do this can be found on the [Redis documentation pages](http://redis.io/topics/quickstart).
-You may also be able to install redis via your package manager.
+You may also be able to install Redis via your package manager.

 ### Debian packages

-If you are using one of our debian packages - you can use `dpkg` to install the application using:
+If you are using one of our Debian packages - you can use `dpkg` to install the application using:

     martin@vyr ~/> sudo dpkg -i tyk.linux.amd64_1.6-1_all.deb

 This will install the `tyk` binary to your /usr/local/bin directory and place all configuration files into `/etc/tyk`

 Skip on to step 2 now to ensure that things are configured correctly to get up and running.